canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    identify your ``iperf`` server(s).
 This file should consist of a single line that contains a comma-delimited list of IP addresses, each identifying a different ``iperf`` (or ``iperf3``) server.
 If this file is absent, SUTs will configure themselves to use their network gateways (normally the MAAS server) as the ``iperf`` target.
 If ``/etc/maas-cert-server/iperf.conf`` is present, though, MAAS will tell SUTs to use the specified system(s) instead.
-You might use this feature if your ``iperf`` server is not the SUTs' network gateway or if you have multiple ``iperf`` servers -- for instance, one for ``iperf`` (version
-   2) and another for ``iperf3``; or one on a 1 Gbps network and another on a separate 10 Gbps network.
+You might use this feature if your ``iperf`` server is not the SUTs' network gateway or if you have multiple ``iperf`` servers -- for instance, one for ``iperf`` (version 2; used for testing Ubuntu 14.04 and earlier) and another for ``iperf3`` (used for Ubuntu 16.04); or one on a 1 Gbps network and another on a separate 10 Gbps network.
 The SUTs will attempt to use each ``iperf`` target in series until the network test passes or until the list is exhausted.
 This setting can be overridden on SUTs by editing the ``/etc/xdg/canonical-certification.conf`` file on the SUT.